-Klonopin is a controlled substance, but it’s not a narcotic.
-A narcotic is a powerful pain-relieving drug that induces drowsiness and stupor.
-It dulls the senses and affects the user’s mental state.
-People use the term incorrectly to refer to all drugs that have the potential to be abused; however, narcotics only refer to opioid medications.
-Is Klonopin an Opioid?
+Yes, Klonopin is a controlled substance, not a narcotic.
+A controlled substance is a medication regulated by the government due to its potential for abuse or dependence, whereas a narcotic is a powerful pain-relieving drug that induces drowsiness and stupor - it dulls the senses and affects the user’s mental state.
+People use the term ‘narcotics’ incorrectly to refer to all drugs that have the potential to be abused; however, narcotics only refer to opioid medications.
+Klonopin is not an opioid, though it can be mistaken for one since both are depressants that can be dangerous and addictive when misused.

 What Classification is Clonazepam?